aredlavenkat/fluxion-docs/docs/rules/testing.md

     "total", 750
 ))), ruleSet);

-assertFalse(results.getFirst().matches().isEmpty());
+assertFalse(results.getFirst().passes().isEmpty());
 ```

-Use dedicated tests to verify negative cases (documents that should not match) and to assert that actions and hooks mutate context as expected.
+Use dedicated tests to verify negative cases (documents that should not pass) and to assert that actions and hooks mutate context as expected.

 ## Debug traces in tests